mosip/documentation/docs/ftm-partner.md

-# FTM Provider
+# Foundational Trust Provider

 ## Overview
-This guide enables the FTM provider partner to use the partner portal effectively.
+This guide enables the Foundational Trust providers to use the PMP portal effectively.
 Below is the workflow:

 *	Partner self-register through the portal.
 *	Partner admin and uploads CA certificate.